gtuck/web3400-Course-Docs/PHP-Code-Examples.md

 The condition is true in this example because only one of the two conditions (`$hasCar` and `$hasBike`) is true.

-These examples demonstrate the use of logical operators in PHP for creating complex conditions by combining simple conditional statements.
+These examples demonstrate using logical operators in PHP to create complex conditions by combining simple conditional statements.
 Logical operators are crucial in decision-making processes in programming.

 ## Working with strings